Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-You’ve probably seen the happy success couples on TV who met through an online dating site and may realize the stigma has been gone for a while.
+You’ve probably seen the happy success couples on TV who met through an online dating site like Match or even Tinder and may realize the stigma has been gone for a while.

-The most recent study on Internet dating shows more than one-third of the couples in the U.S. who have tied the knot credit digital love and online dating for bringing them together.
+A study on internet dating shows more than one-third of the couples in the U.S. who have tied the knot credit digital love and online dating for bringing them together.

-The journal Proceedings of the National Academy of Sciences showed almost 35 percent of married couples are now meeting online, with 45 percent of those meeting through online dating sites.
+The journal Proceedings of the National Academy of Sciences showed almost 35% of married couples are now meeting online, with 45% of those meeting through online dating sites and apps.

 More than 19,000 people who wed between 2005 and 2012 participated in the study, which takes into account social networks and mobile dating.

-Couples are now finding love on Facebook, Twitter, traditional online dating sites and other social networking sites.
+Couples are now finding love on Facebook, Twitter, traditional online dating sites, swiping apps, and other social networking sites.